cmpi66/configure-ad/README.md

 ## Set up RDP for non-administrative users on Client-1

-19. Log into Client-1 as mydomain\jane_admin and open system properties, click "Remote Desktop" then click "selec users that can remotely access this pc"
+19. Log into Client-1 as mydomain\jane_admin and open system properties, click "Remote Desktop" then click "select users that can remotely access this pc"
 20. Allow "Domain Users" access to remote desktop

 ![domain user](./domain-users.png)